Codehagen/regnskapsloop-crm/README.md

 ## Directory Structure

-Regnskapsloop CRM follows a clean and organized structure:
+Real CRM follows a clean and organized structure:

 ```
 .